What is a defensive marketing strategy?

 Best practice 2: Defend key customers

 In addition to assessing internal strengths and weaknesses, incumbents need to assess their customer base.
 Individual patients would differ in their likelihood of switching to a new medication or in general to a new product.
-To preserve the market share, the incumbent needs develop strong segmentation analysis of its customers and what their perceived benefits of the treatments are in addition to clinical benefits.
-Those benefits could be a sense of comfort of being treated with a proven medication, belonging to patient community, or comfort with the known.
-For treatments with partial symptom relief or for diseases with no obvious symptomatology (for example where the damage is to internal organs only), companies can develop biomarkers to track and communication treatment effectiveness to their patients.
+To preserve the market share, the incumbent needs to develop a strong segmentation analysis of its customers and what their perceived benefits of the treatments are in addition to clinical benefits.
+Those benefits could be a sense of comfort of being treated with a proven medication, belonging to the patient community, or comfort with the known.
+For treatments with partial symptom relief or for diseases with no obvious symptomatology (for example where the damage is to internal organs only), companies can develop biomarkers to track and communicate treatment effectiveness to their patients.

 In the case of rare disease markets, many patients struggle before the first treatment becomes available.
 Once patients access and experience relief from the first treatment they are not likely to switch making the market sticky and giving incumbents an advantage.
 For example, many patients with RA stayed with Humira as they have tried many treatments and preferred to stay with therapy with a long history of efficacy and safety.
-This stickiness acts a barrier to entry.
+This stickiness acts as a barrier to entry.

 As a highly effective enzyme replacement IV (5-6 hours of infusion), Fabrazyme was unchallenged until Amicus Therapeutics launched Galafold in 2018 to treat Fabry disease.
 Sanofi S.A. had a strong adherence program for patients on Fabrazyme infusions.
 The company tracked adherence metrics and patient liaisons would reach out to patients and providers if patients were missing doses.
 To strengthen new starts, the company facilitated meetings between treated and untreated patients.

-Best Practice 3: Using pricing strategy
+Best Practice 3: Using a pricing strategy

 Pfizer priced Xeljanz at a list price of 15% below Humira which was not enough to drive favorable reimbursement considering the deep discounting Humira was doing with payers.
-With 60% of Abbvie’s sales coming from Humira, the company had a lot to loose.
-Operating from market leader position, based on this article and other sources, Abbvie increased the price of Humira and deepened its discounts with payers to become the drug of choice while Xeljanz struggled to gain market access.
+With 60% of Abbvie’s sales coming from Humira, the company had a lot to lose.
+Operating from a market leader position, based on this article and other sources, Abbvie increased the price of Humira and deepened its discounts with payers to become the drug of choice while Xeljanz struggled to gain market access.

 10EQS has assisted clients, including publically traded pharmaceutical companies, with preparing market insights and business cases to inform their defense strategies.